comp500/Indium/README.md

 No, Indigo is provided as part of Fabric API as the reference implementation of the Fabric Rendering API.
 Indigo disables itself when Sodium is installed.

 ## Will it be merged into Sodium?
-Indium is currently unsuitable for merging into Sodium, as it duplicates significant portions of Sodium's rendering logic, which would be difficult to maintain as part of Sodium.
-However, work is being done to make the changes Indium does more suitable for integration into Sodium, so that it may be merged in the future.
-See [this page](https://github.com/comp500/Indium/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) for some of the changes that are planned.
+Fabric Rendering API support is being explored in the [0.4-experiments branch](https://github.com/CaffeineMC/sodium-fabric/tree/1.17.x/0.4-experiments) of upstream Sodium, so Indium will no longer be necessary when this is released.
+These developments are not directly based on the work of Indium but do similarly use parts of the Indigo renderer.
+The 0.4-experiments branch is unstable and does not have any ETA for release.

 ## Which versions of Sodium are supported?
 Sodium 0.2.0 or newer is required for all versions of Indium.
-I support the latest stable versions of Sodium for 1.16 and 1.17, as well as the latest development builds for 1.17.
-For development builds, Indium must be obtained from Github Actions or compiled from source in the 1.17.x/main branch.
-Iris requires a custom fork of Sodium and may not always be compatible with the latest release or build of Indium - please ask the Iris support channels if you have issues.
+I support the latest stable versions of Sodium for 1.16 and 1.17.
+Iris on Modrinth and CurseForge includes a custom fork of Sodium (do not install Sodium separately) and may not always be compatible with the latest release or build of Indium - please ask the Iris support channels if you have issues.

 ## Where do I download Indium?
-Releases of Indium are available from [Modrinth](https://modrinth.com/mod/indium), as well as [Github Releases](https://github.com/comp500/Indium/releases).
+Releases of Indium are available from [Modrinth](https://modrinth.com/mod/indium) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/indium), as well as [Github Releases](https://github.com/comp500/Indium/releases).

-### CurseForge?
-As Indium is not currently compatible with any released version of Sodium on CurseForge, it is not yet available for download from CurseForge.
-When Sodium 0.2.0 and newer release on CurseForge, Indium will also be released.